alefarrell/alefarrell-tswd-portfolio/final-project-part-one.md

 - Correlations between arts exposure and leadership-related outcomes
 - Differences between arts-rich and arts-poor learning environments

-These metrics will contextualize the experiential gap at Heinz College by demonstrating what is gained when arts learning is present--and what is lost when it is absent.
+These metrics will contextualize the experiential gap at Heinz College by demonstrating what is gained when arts learning is present (and what is lost when it is absent).

 | Name | URL | Description |
 |------|-----|-------------|